-PacifiCorp will submit a 401 WQC application to the UDWQ following submittal of the FLA, which must be filed prior to March 31, 2022 - 2 years before the expiration of the current license.this FLA.
+PacifiCorp will submit a 401 WQC application to the UDWQ following submittal of this FLA.
 PacifiCorp must meet with UDWQ no less than 30 days prior to the submittal of the WQC application, currently planned for the second quarter of 2022.